Bladder Irritants: 10 Foods & Drinks to Avoid for a Happy Bladder

 Eating more fiber-rich foods is one of the tastiest tips for promoting bladder health.

-Fiber is an essential part of an effective overactive bladder diet and can be found in an array of foods from the beans and lentil family and some of the whole-grain foods you’ve already added to your grocery list.
+Fiber is an essential part of an effective overactive bladder diet, helping with regular bowel movements, as constipation can lead to bladder irritation as well.
+Fiber can be found in an array of foods from the beans and lentil family and some of the whole-grain foods you've already added to your grocery list.

 4. Go Bananas for Fruit!